jethornton/flexgui/docs_flex/source/resources.rst

 .. image:: /images/resources-08.png
    :align: center

-The Flex Resourse Builder can be closed now.
+The Flex Resource Builder can be closed now.
 In the configuration directory you will have a resources.py file that contains the images used by the stylesheet.

 Next edit the ini file and in the [DISPLAY] section add the following line